netceteragroup/skele/packages/components/README.md

-# Girders Elements Components
+# Skele Components

-Girders Elements' `components` package is a library of custom components that aid in building React and React Native apps.
+Skele's `components` package is a library of custom components that aid in building React and React Native apps.

 ## Available Components